 Horton and the Kwuggerbug and More Lost Stories

-It is part of the , Marco, Officer Pat, The Grinch series and is a This fantasy is a hardcover edition that was published by Random House for Young Readers on September 9, 2014 and has 56 pages.
+It is part of the , Marco, Officer Pat, The Grinch series and is a fantasy that was published by Random House for Young Readers on September 9, 2014 and has 56 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include McElligot's Pool

 Other books by this author which I have reviewed include Sneetches and Other Stories, Horton Hatches the Egg & Horton Hears a Who!, Green Eggs and Ham, The Bippolo Seed and Other Lost Stories, The Lorax, Hooray for Diffendoofer Day!, Daisy-Head Mayzie, Thidwick the Big-Hearted Moose, The King's Stilts, Scrambled Eggs Super!, Bartholomew and the Oobleck, You're Only Old Once!, My Many Colored Days, McElligot's Pool, If I Ran the Circus, Sleep Book, I Can Lick 30 Tigers Today! and Other Stories, I Had Trouble in Getting to Solla Sollew, Oh, the Places You’ll Go!

 Four short stories that are a follow-up to The Bippolo Seed and Other Lost Stories with some good lessons for children (and parents!) to absorb as they laugh.

 “Horton and the Kwuggerbug” (Horton, 2)

 “How Officer Pat Saved the Whole Town (Officer Pat; Mulberry Street)

 “The Hoobub and the Grinch” (The Grinch, 2)